How is Cider Made? Q&As for New Home Brewers

 Image: Google Search Trend Since 2004

 Wild ferments do potentially increase the chance of contamination of your tools.
-If you get one contaminated batch of Lacto-fermented apple juice, which becomes extraordinarily sour, you may risk that same bacteria surviving batch after batch in your bucket as it only needs a tiny scratch for a few bacterial cells to survive in.
+If you get one contaminated batch of Lacto-fermented apple juice, which becomes extraordinarily sour, you may risk that same bacteria surviving batch after batch in your bucket or carboy as it only needs a tiny scratch for a few bacterial cells to survive in.
 So understand that travelling down the path of wild ferments could affect your future brews.

 If you’d like to know more about how to make wild-fermented hard cider check out this article from Grow, Forage, Cook, Ferment.